infotrex/bulk-upload-to-opensea/README.md

      <li>Click “open chrome browser” will popup new chrome browser, login / sign-in your metamask account.
 Download metamask extension if don’t have</li>
      <li>And click “start” to let it run.</li>
   </ul>
+# Enchance section
+     Will do a unique price setting for each individual nft image.
+     If you like my project, please check out my NFTs https://opensea.io/collection/fortune-cat-neko and do a minimun support.
+     Thank you.

 # Message for a MacOS user
 Currently this script only tested in Windows 7.
 You can try run into your MacOS.
 Thank you.